learningequality/kolibri-docs/docs/manage/_command_line.rst

   kolibri manage importchannel -- network <Channel ID>
   kolibri manage importcontent -- network <Channel ID>

+.. warning:: When you import content channels from the command line, you still must use the **32 digit channel ID**, as the :ref:`command will not work with the token <id_token>`.
+Make sure to receive the correct channel ID from the person who curated the unlisted channel you need to import, or refer to `Kolibri Studio user guide <http://kolibri-studio.readthedocs.io/en/latest/share_channels.html#make-content-channels-available-for-import-into-kolibri>`_ how to find it in Studio user interface, if you have channel editor access.

 ..
   Commented out because the API is weird and should be fixed